 Closing: The theatre closed in 1963 and the space was turned into retail use.
 The closure of the Park was discussed in "Trolleys and Park Theatre; now they are both gone," an article in the May 19, 1963 issue of the Highland Park News-Herald.
 Thanks to Joe Vogel for locating the article, which gives a fine history of the theatre and mentions the other theatres nearby.
 The article can be seen as a PDF from the Los Angeles Public Library.
 It's also reproduced below.

 Status: There was an arson fire in 1990.
 The structure was rebuilt but only a wall or two of the original building remains.
-It's now a Dollar Tree store.
+For years it was a Dollar Tree store, until that company's 2024 decision to close about a thousand stores.
+It's now a thrift store called Bridge Thrift.

 The article from the May 19, 1963 issue of the Highland Park News-Herald: